 What No One Tells You About Dating a White Guy

-More of us are finding love with partners of a different ethnicity.
-Five things sisters in interracial relationships want you to know
+More of us are finding love with partners of a different race.
+Five things sisters in interracial relationships want you to know.

 Let’s face it.
 Dating — particularly at midlife — isn’t easy.
 And interracial dating?
 Well, that can present a steep learning curve that few of us are willing to talk about — especially if you’re a Black woman dating a White man.
 But given the growing number of interracial dating sites (such as interracialmatch.com and interracialdatingcentral.com) and the fact that interracial marriage within our community has tripled since the 1980s, it’s a conversation whose time has come.

 "Interracial dating comes with its own set of challenges, one of them being social bias,” agrees Shantell E. Jamison, a relationship columnist and certified life coach.
 “When two individuals from different ethnicities decide to enter into a relationship, they must do so with a level of open-mindedness, patience and understanding.
 Race and cultural differences can compound the difficulties of communication.

 “There will be a number of teachable moments, so a willingness to learn and teach is key," she adds.

 When I discussed this with Black women, I found that some of those “teachable moments” were not only familiar to me personally (I’ve been in interracial relationships), but they also show up in pop culture.
 For example, there was the “washcloth debate” between Tichina Arnold and Beth Behrs in a fall 2018 episode of the CBS sitcom The Neighborhood .
 The Black character is shocked that her White friend never uses a washcloth and the White character is shocked that her friend always does.
 And in the 1994 film “Corrina, Corrina,” the Black housekeeper played by Whoopi Goldberg completely confounds her White employer and his daughter with her “spicy” recipes.